 The information in this brochure has been prepared with the guidance and assistance of a healthcare professional.
 It is provided for general information only and is not a substitute for professional advice.
-Please consult your doctor if you are concerned about your child's health.
-Sanulac Nutritionals does not accept liability for any loss or injury suffered by any person relying on the information in this brochure.
+Please consult your doctor if you are concerned about your baby's health.

+Aspen Nutritionals Australia Pty Ltd. does not accept liability for any loss or injury suffered by any person relying on the information in this brochure.